ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/best-practices.md

 ### Minimum Characters

-The `minChars` configuration determines when Autosuggest API calls are triggered.
+The `minChars` configuration determines when new Autosuggest SDK API calls are triggered.

 - A value of **2 or 3 characters** is recommended for a balanced user experience.
 - Lower values may result in excessive API calls.